Availity/availity-workflow/README.md

 The configuration above does the following:

-- All requests going to `http://localhost:3000/api/v1/proxy/healthplan` will be proxied to `http://localhost:5555`.
+- Proxy requests starting with `/ms` or `/api` to the mock server but not paths that haves segments `/api/v1/proxy/healthplan/`.
+This configuration allows the Availity API to be simulated from mock server.
+- Proxy requests with path `/api/v1/proxy/healthplan/some/mock/path` to the mock server.
+Optional configuration that is useful if an API is not available for use and needs to be mocked.
+- Proxy all requests with path segments `/api/v1/proxy/healthplan/` to the configured target `'http://localhost:8888'`.
 Notice the URL is being rewritten.
 Change the rewrite path to match your local path as needed.
-- All requests not going to `http://localhost:3000/api/v1/proxy/healthplan` will be proxied to mock server provided by `availtiy-workflow`.
+This configuration is useful when testing against live services.

 ## Contribute